ZibbyKarel/interview/README.md

-yarn start     // will run server and client at once yarn test      // will run all unit and e2e tests of all apps yarn storybook // will open component library
+yarn start     // will run server and client at once yarn test      // will run all unit and e2e tests of all apps yarn storybook // will open component library yarn lint      // will run all linters for all projects

 nx serve server   // will start server nx serve client   // will start client